talwrii/clidigraph/README.md

 **Experimental code liable to dramatic change.
 Untested.
 Use with caution**

 A minimal command-line program to store and query digraphs.
 This is not optimised for performance and is designed to be easy-to-use from the shell.
-Outputs to dot.
+Outputs to [graphviz dot](http://graphviz.org/).

 # Query language